 Remember back in the news in 2011, there were the seven New York winners that won $319 million in the Mega Millions lottery.
 The article said that they were still deciding on whether to split it with the five unlucky co-workers who had opted out of their private syndicate.
 They’d been playing as a group for 4 years.
 Next, what happens if one person doesn’t ante-up their money?
 Who holds the tickets?
 Most private syndicates are formed verbally which can cause problems.

 Lottery Syndicates Online

 That’s one of the reasons syndicates online have become so popular.
 Most online lottery providers offer a set amount of entries with a specific number of members.
-The biggest thing is to look at the amount of tickets versus the amount of people that any winnings will be shared.
+The biggest thing is to look at the number of tickets versus the number of people that any winnings will be shared.

 Wintrillions.com and Syndicates

 Wintrillions.com is one amazing site that offers a whole bunch of syndicates including the big jackpots down to EuroMillions Mini (though it’s not that mini!).
 For US Powerball, they offer a lottery syndicate of 80 tickets for the cost of one with 250 shares.